-8. Such other matters as may properly come before the meeting

-Yes No Abstain
+- 2. Approval of Centennial Stock Grant - 3.
+Such other matters as may properly come before the meeting Yes No Abstain

-This proxy should be received by the Corporate Secretary on or before April 30, 2020, the deadline for submission of proxies.
+This proxy should be received by the Corporate Secretary on or before September 25, 2020, the deadline for submission of proxies.

-This proxy shall continue until such time as the same is withdrawn by the stockholder through notice in writing, or superseded by subsequent proxy, delivered to the Secretary at least three (3) business days before any scheduled meeting, but shall not apply in instances where the stockholder personally attends the meeting in person and expresses his/her intention to vote in person.
-No proxy shall be valid and be effective beyond five (5) years from date hereof.
+This proxy shall be continuing and valid for any and all regular or special stockholders' meetings and/or at any adjournments, continuations or postponements thereof, for the purpose of acting in any and all agenda set.
+This proxy shall continue until such time as the same is withdrawn by the stockholder through notice in writing, or superseded by subsequent proxy, delivered to the Secretary at least three (3) business days before any scheduled meeting.
+Should the stockholder personally attend any of the meetings and express his/her intention to vote in person, this proxy shall not apply for such meeting that the said stockholder has attended.
+No proxy shall be valid and effective beyond five (5) years from date hereof.